totaljs/jComponent/readme.md

 // executing.
 The content is downloaded only once. `prepare` argument is optional
 // (and executed once), but if it's declared then must "return" template (e.g. compiled template).

+$.components.removeCache(key, fulltext);
+// Deletes cache according to the key.
+If @fulltext {Boolean} is `true` then the method removes
+// all items with their keys contain this key.

 $.components.REMOVECACHE(method, url, data);
 // Deletes cache (AJAXCACHE).